Newcastle Man Fights for the Rest of His LIfe

 Derek Patterson A3948AE.
 HMP Garth.
 Ulnes Walton.
 Leyland.
 PR26 8NE

-Derek Patterson Inside and Innocent - Eleven Years Over Tariff!
+Derek Patterson Inside and Innocent - Thirteen Years Over Tariff!

 In 2005, Derek Patterson was convicted of Attempted Murder.
 He received a six-year 56-day tariff on a discretionary life sentence.
-He is currently approaching his 16th year of incarceration, still maintaining his innocence, and ten years over tariff.
+He is currently approaching his 18th year of incarceration, still maintaining his innocence, and eleven years over tariff.

 He had no record of violent crime.
 The only prosecution evidence was the word of another.
 There was no forensic or DNA evidence to support the conviction.
 Both forensic and DNA evidence rule him out of the crime.
 The alleged assault weapon was also ruled out.
 Experts on both sides agreed the knife the defendant was supposed to have used was not the knife that cut the clothing or injured the victims.

 One of the victims even stated that Derek was not responsible.

 Lincolnshire Police falsely claimed that Derek had admitted the crime when he had not.
 There is much on record to show the crime scene was not thoroughly investigated, rendering evidence inconclusive.

 While on remand and during the trial process, Derek was given the opportunity to be transferred to Broadmoor for assessment to see if he could be provoked into violent action after consuming alcohol or in a sleepwalking disorder.
 This was voluntary in the interests of truth, and at the Judge's suggestion, who was trying to be helpful.
 He was there for three nights.
 One night after being ordered to drink an excessive amount of vodka, he was provoked by electric shock treatment to see if he would react violently.
 The Consultant Psychiatrist and Medical Director reported as follows: